The Mystery of Architects’ Fees: What You Need to Know

 • A new build with a construction budget of $600,000 (excluding GST) would result in an architectural fee of $60,000 (excluding GST).

-As construction budgets increase, percentage fees typically reduce.
-Conversely, smaller projects often attract a higher percentage fee.
+For larger construction budgets, percentage fees is typically less.
+Conversely, smaller projects often attract a higher percentage fee due to the time, complexity, and risk involved.

-Extensions and renovations usually require more effort than new builds.
+Extensions and renovations usually require more time and consideration than new builds.
 Working with existing buildings involves:

 • Investigating existing conditions